AlexcastroDev/dotnet-notes/csharp/using.md

 # Introduction

+Definition:

+- Imports a namespace into a C# program file.
+The package provides a way to use types defined in a namespace without having to specify the fully qualified name of the type.

+- In large project it is common to use the using directive to avoid having to type the fully qualified name of a type every time it is used.

 ## What is a using?

 The using directive allows you to use types defined in a namespace without specifying the fully qualified namespace of that type.